-EXT, RAK, RNW & RTR: (See section 11.).
+EXT, RAK, RNW and RTR

-No comparison will be done on the command bits,

-excepted on EXT bit.
+(See Section "Message Types", page 44).
+No comparison will be done on the command bits, except on EXT bit.
 The RAK, RNW and RTR bits will be written into the first byte of the Message upon a reception hit.